This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Currency: Reals (BRL)

-Despite the current economic and political challenges that Brazil is still going through, it is the largest higher education market in Latin America.
-Education expenditures for 2020 were around US$15 billion.
-The Brazilian Ministry of Education’s budget for 2020 was projected to be US $30billion.
+Despite the economic and political challenges that Brazil is still going through, it is the largest higher education market in Latin America.
+Due to the pandemic situation, education expenditures for 2021 were around $14.54 billion.
+The Brazilian Ministry of Education’s budget for 2021 was projected to be $20 billion.

 In contrast to the segment for primary education, private institutions dominate higher education in Brazil.
 Public institutions in Brazil are small and are not capable of meeting the overall demand for higher education courses.
 Public higher education institutions are directed to serve as centers of excellence and research, with extremely competitive admissions standards and a limited capacity for expansion.
 Private higher education institutions are focused on meeting the professional requirements of the labor market and have developed flexible programs to meet the needs of the working population.

 Industry specialists such as Hoper Education expect that despite the challenging economic/political situation, the education sector in Brazil will continue to grow, particularly the distance-learning segment.
 The lower monthly tuition fees for distance-learning are expected to increase the participation in higher education in Brazil.
 Distance-learning solutions are particularly attractive to the substantial number of private, for-profit universities in Brazil.
-According to research done by the Brazilian Association of Distance Learning (ABED) in 2018, out of the 259 institutions that offer distance-learning classes and responded to their research, 55 percent are private, while 45 percent are public.
-Together they hold 9.3 million students.
+According to research done by INEP, in Brazil, there are approximately 355 institutions offering distance learning education.
+In total, they have close to 1.5 million students.

-Higher Education: Brazil ranks ninth as a country of origin for foreign students studying in U.S. universities.
-In the 2019-2020 academic year, 16,671 students from Brazil were studying in the United States.
-The breakdown was as follows: 50.2 percent undergraduate; 28.9 percent graduate students; 8.3 percent other (language, short-term non-degree programs, etc.); and 3.2 percent OPT (Optional Practical Training).
+Higher Education: Brazil ranks eighth as a country of origin for foreign students studying at U.S. universities.
+During the 2020-2021 academic year, 14,000 students from Brazil were studying in the United States.
+The breakdown was as follows: 52 percent undergraduate; 29.7 percent graduate students; 3.7 percent other (language, short-term non-degree programs, etc.); and 14.6 percent OPT (Optional Practical Training).